evwalz/precipitation_forecasting/README.md

 ### Instruction

-File paths are relative to root of this package.
+File paths are relative to folder structure in this package.
 If necessary adapt path to data in the files of the folder [scripts](./scripts/).

 Notebook `plot_eval.ipynb` computes Figure 9.